hodgettsp/ces_data/paper.md

 One future step to eliminate this possible issue is to link the `get_ces` call directly to the download url of the survey as opposed to the current call to the Github repository.

-Lastly, another future step will be to build more subets of the surveys.
+Lastly, another future step will be to build more subsets of the surveys.
 Including the division of survey sections into their own subsets, so that topics may be more easily analysed.